 At Aquinas we closely monitor curriculum development in our feeder schools and attempt to adapt our curriculum provision to match the needs and aspirations of our students.
-In recent years this has led to a modest expansion of vocational subjects to complement a largely academic provision.
+In recent years this has led to an expansion of vocational subjects to complement a largely academic provision.
 Provision at levels I and II is modest and new courses at level III tend to be introduced at a rate of one or two a year with the least popular courses disappearing at the same rate.

 We have a particular focus on trying to get students on the most appropriate courses based on their prior attainment, whether this is the academic route or the Vocational route.
-A great deal of time is spent with each individual student to assess their needs during several one to one interviews with a member of staff.
+A great deal of time is spent with each individual student to assess their needs during several one to one interviews with a specialised member of staff.
 Several BTEC qualifications have recently been added to our curriculum and we have seen the percentage of students applying to University remaining fairly constant.
 Advice and guidance is also given to students looking for employment or apprenticeships.

 We continue to encourage students to select broad programmes of study to provide challenge and diversity and offer a high level of support, advice and guidance to assist them in making good decisions.
-We actively engage with the Local Authority in ensuring the full range of provision is available to the local population and are represented on the Strategic Management Partnership and 14-19 Strategy Group.
+We actively engage with the Local Authority in ensuring the full range of provision is available to the local population and are represented on the Strategic Management Partnership and 14 -19 Strategy Group.

 The Adult and Continuing Education programme has a curriculum which is informed by local needs analysis in relation to regeneration and economic development.
 The programme features a curriculum which supports the SFA/Local Authorities national target to increase the number of adults with basic skills and offers a thriving curriculum for those wishing to return to work, upskill or get involved in leisure courses.
-We have also seen a rise in the uptake of Access programmes providing adults with routes into higher education.